Test-based Patch Clustering for Automatically-Generated Patches Assessment: Our approach

 \subsection{Test-case Generation}

 Algorithm \ref{algo:testGeneration} details this step.
 For each patch $patch$ from those plausible patches received as input (line \ref{algo1:tg:for:patch}), \approach first applies this patch to the buggy program $B$, giving the patched program $B'$ as a result (line \ref{algo1:tg:applypatch}).
-We recall that the patched program must pass all the test cases provided by the developer.
-If the patch does not pass any of those test cases, it is not plausible and \approach discards it.
+We recall that the patched program must pass all test cases provided by the developer.
+If the patch does not pass any of those test cases, it is not plausible, and \approach discards it.
 Then, \approach retrieves the files affected by the patch (line \ref{algo1:tg:getfilespatched}).
 Using each of the test-case generation tools (line \ref{algo1:tg:for:testgen}) we have selected, \approach generates test cases for each of those files that have plausible fixes (line \ref{algo1:tg:generate}).
-All the generated test cases are stored in a set called $TCG$ (line \ref{algo1:tg:addtests}).
+All the generated test cases are stored in a set called $TCG$ (line \ref{algo1:tg:addtests}). \approach is agnostic to the test case generation tools employed in practice.
+This means that, in theory, any test case generation tool could be used.
+For this reason, in this section we do not detail the implementation of the $generateTest$ invocation at line \ref{algo1:tg:generate}, i.e., how tests are generated.
+Nevertheless, in the Methodology section (\ref{sec:methodology:rq1clusters}) we detail implementation of our approach used in the evaluation (which is based on two state-of-the-art test generation tools: Evosuite~\cite{evosuite} and Randoop~\cite{randoop}).

 \approach also carries out a {\it sanity check} on the generated test cases.
 In particular, it verifies that they are not flaky by executing them $n$ times, and assuring that the results are the same for each execution.
 Test cases that do not pass this check are discarded.\footnote{For simplicity we do not show this check in Algorithm \ref{algo:testGeneration}.}